Junaid-Aftab/Non-Uniform-QFT/README.md

 # Non-Uniform-QFT

+## Project Description
+The NUQFT generalizes the standard Quantum Fourier Transform by relaxing the assumption of uniformly spaced inputs in signal or frequency domains.
+This repository focuses on the numerical implementation and evaluation of the proposed NUQFT algorithm, including simulations, validation experiments, and performance analysis.

 ## Overview
 **Non-Uniform-QFT** is a research-oriented codebase for experimenting with numerical and computational ideas related to **Quantum Field Theory (QFT)** on **non-uniform discretizations** of space or spacetime.